pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 - [ ] **EXPLAIN** if types were already complete (e.g., "Enum already has correct type annotations")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Enum doesn't inherit from `Enum` correctly
+- Should inherit from `str, Enum` but doesn't
+- Missing type hints on methods
+- Missing return types on methods
+- mypy errors in strict mode
+- Linting errors after type changes

 ### Phase 7: Final Verification

 - [ ] Add code review comment at the beginning of the file (see `standards/task-notes.md` for format)